Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 - [python](https://en.wikipedia.org/wiki/Python_(programming_language)): object-oriented high level.
 Python is the "new" kid getting a lot of traction.
 It is an intuitive object oriented programming.
 In python everything is an object, everything is implicit, this makes python very versatile and easy to use.
 There is a wealth of libraries, for every scope.
 Important for us, and not as easily available in the other two languages, is visualization.
 [Official Tutorial](https://docs.python.org/3/tutorial/), [The hard way](https://learncodethehardway.org/python/).

 An example of a complex computing application, can be a code that diagonalizes an Hamiltonian to obtain the eigenstates of a system.
 An instance of python could elaborate input, through a parser and reading, and outputs, writing on file and handling the [matplotlib visualization](#plotting-and-visualizing).
 This will call a C++ code, where classes define the wavefunctions, basis states...etc... that carries the actual physical content, while the diagonalization itself on a cluster is handled through Fortran and ScaLAPACK.

+Declarative languages deserve another chapter.
+These are languages where you specify the intent, and then the machine decides the order of computation based on the rule you set up.
+These are often used for things that don't concern numerical computing (e.g. javascript asynchronous programming, cornerstone of modern front-end web development).

+However, there are a number of paradigms which are very effective in science, even though not always for numerical computing.

+- [Mathematica](https://www.wolfram.com/mathematica/): it is well known for the almost supernatural capabilities of symbolic programming.
+Mathematica is able to calculate analytical derivation with relentless precision.
+It is also useful for the functional programming capabilities.
+I used it [here](https://pos.sissa.it/204/002/pdf), to calculate beta decay properties of a nucleus falling in a neutron star.
+It is has been useful to adjust and calculate a complicated expression at different conditions of temperature and pressure.
+- [Haskell](https://www.haskell.org): *the* functional programming language.
+Some people in nuclear physics use it for metaprogramming (programming something that writes a program).
+I started but then resorted to C++ nonetheless.

 ### Numerical management